Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Introduction

 Consider a site $x$ and a center $\xi$ such that $\psi(x)\notin\{\xi,\Delta\}$.
 We will say that the site $x$ \textit{desires} the center $\xi$ if $|x-\xi|<|x-\psi(x)|$ or if $\psi(x)=\infty$ (here and henceforth $|\cdot|$ is the Euclidean norm).
 If there exists $x'\in\psi^{-1}(\xi)$ such that $|x-\psi(\xi)|<|x'-\psi(\xi)|$, or if $\xi$ is unsated, we will say that the center $\xi$ \textit{covets} the site $x$.
-A pair $(x,\xi)$ will be \textit{unstable} if $x$ desires $\xi$ \textbf{and} $\xi$ covets $x$.
+A pair $(x,\xi)$ will be \textit{unstable} if $x$ desires $\xi$ and $\xi$ covets $x$.
 If $\psi$ does not produce any unstable pair it will be called \textit{stable}.
 Finally, call $\mathcal C$ the closure of the set of claimed sites.

-Hoffman, Holroyd, and Peres gave an explicit construction of the function $\psi$ for the case of constant appetite (see Theorem 1 in \cite{HHP1}) that can be easily extended to the general case of random appetites so we will omit it here.
-Such construction uses the Gale-Shapley stable marriage algorithm (see \cite{GS}).
-Informally, it can be thought as all the centers growing a ball at the same linear speed, where each center will claim for itself all the sites in the ball not belonging to the territory of any other center.
-The process continues for each center $\xi$ up to the point in which $\xi$ is sated (has claimed for itself a territory with volume $\alpha V_\xi$).
-If its appetite is never satisfied, the ball will continue growing to $\infty$ trying to find unclaimed sites and the center $\xi$ will be unsated.
-Some nice graphics for the model with constant appetite can be found in \cite{HHP1}.
+Hoffman, Holroyd, and Peres gave an explicit construction of the stable function $\psi$ for the case of constant appetite (see Theorem 1 in \cite{HHP1}) that can be easily extended to the general case of random appetites.
+Such construction uses the Gale-Shapley algorithm (see \cite{GS}) and we will present it here for the sake of completeness considering our case of random appetites: